rerdavies/ToobAmp/README.md

 If you are using Visual Studio code, install the Microsoft CMake extension, and load the project directory.
 Visual Studio Code will automatically detect and configure the project.
 Build and configuration tools for the CMake project can be accessed on the Visual Studio Code status bar.

-If you are not usings Visual Studio Code, the following shell scripts, found in the root of the project, can be used to configure, build and instal the project:
+If you are not usings Visual Studio Code, the following shell scripts, found in the root of the project, can be used to configure, build and install the project:

     ./config     #configure the CMake project